 Paul graduated from Kennesaw State University with a bachelor degree in Information Security Assurance.
 Prior to Georgia Tech, Paul did freelance IT providing technical support to individuals and companies including medical offices.
 He also worked at Mesa Community College as a media technician while he lived in Arizona.

-Fariba Hollister is the program & operations manager for Smart Cities and Inclusive Innovation at Georgia Institute of Technology.
+Fariba Hollister is the program & operations manager for the Smart Sea Level Sensors project at Georgia Institute of Technology.
 She has over 20 years of experience in Product Development, Software Engineering, Supplier Quality and Project Management in Transportation Industry working for Ford, Visteon, Alcoa and Fiat/Chrysler.
 Before joining Georgia Tech she worked for Fiat Chrysler Automobiles (FCA) in Michigan as a project manager for the Powertrain Application Department where she applied her experience in software/system engineering, supplier quality and project management to manage Powertrain Calibration planning for multiple production vehicle programs.
 She worked cross-functionally with multiple teams from product development, regulatory affairs, and sales/marketing to successfully launch Dart, Fiat 500 X, Renegade, Abarth, and Hybrid Pacifica models.
 She holds a Master’s degree in Electrical Engineering from University of Michigan and a Bachelor’s degree in Electrical Engineering from Western Michigan University.

 Shawn Imtiazuddin is a Systems Support Engineer responsible for supporting IPaT’s day-to-day IT operations.
 He graduated from Georgia State University with a bachelor’s degree in Computer Information Systems.
 Prior to Georgia Tech, Shawn worked for a cloud service provider, specializing in supporting and migrating physical client infrastructures into Green Cloud's virtual platform.